 How Much Can You Sue for a Motorcycle Accident?

 A report issued by the Jury Verdict Research Organization (Thomson Reuters Publishing) revealed the median jury verdict for a motorcycle injury case at trial is approximately $73,000, based on 2018 data.

 However, some victims who have suffered severe injuries or wrongful death could receive hundreds of thousands or millions based on the unique circumstances of their case.

-It is always beneficial to have a personal injury attorney on your side to negotiate your claim whenever insurance companies are involved in paying for personal injury damages.
+It is always beneficial to have a personal injury attorney on your side to hear the facts of the case and negotiate your claim whenever insurance companies are involved in paying for personal injury damages.
 Unfortunately, auto insurance companies are not on your side and have a vested interest in paying as little as possible.

-The Chicago motorcycle accident lawyers at Rosenfeld Injury Lawyers LLC handle these types of motorcycle accident claims for our clients on a contingency fee basis and will get the best possible financial outcome for your injuries.
+The motorcycle accident lawyers at Rosenfeld Injury Lawyers LLC handle these types of motorbike accident claims for our clients on a contingency fee basis and will get the best possible financial outcome for your injuries.

 Contact our law group today at (888) 424-5757 to schedule a free consultation to discuss your motorcycle injury case.
-All discussions concerning your personal injury case with our law firm remain confidential through an attorney-client relationship.
+Our law firm's discussions concerning your personal injury case remain confidential through an attorney-client relationship.